Tuition and Discounts

 Full conference tuition is $550.

 There is a $50 Early Bird Discount for the conference registration.
 Early-bird Discount expires on March 15, 2024.

 In addition, there are discounts for different groups that are automatically applied:

 $50.00 off for those in academia using their institution email address during registration, RDs, nurses, pharmacists, certified diabetic educators, chefs and those working in foodservice.
 Use the code “welovelegumes” at checkout to receive the discount.

-The conference will be held in Orlando, Florida in collaboration with the University of Central Florida Rosen College of Hospitality Management.
+The conference will be held in the Washington DC metro area in collaboration with the Prince Georges County Community College.
 There will also be an online streaming option using a virtual conference platform that will allow for a conference experience including lectures, expert panels, culinary skills-building programming, and small group interactions with your colleagues.

-• Participate in educational sessions dedicated to Culinary Medicine. (up to 14 hours CME/CNE/CPE).
+• Participate in educational sessions dedicated to Culinary Medicine. (up to 20 hours CME/CNE/CPE with optional sessions).